poweradmin/poweradmin/README.md

 [Poweradmin](https://www.poweradmin.org) is a friendly web-based DNS administration tool for PowerDNS server.
 The interface supports most of the features of PowerDNS.
-It is a hybrid solution that uses SQL for most operations and has PowerDNS support for DNSSEC operations.
+It is a hybrid solution that uses SQL for most operations and has PowerDNS API support for DNSSEC operations.

 ## Features